 Each game in the regular season will consist of 2- 25 minute run-time halves.
-Injury time may be added to the game and time will be stopped by way of timeout.
-Time will be whistled in at 3 mins and again at 1 min.
+Injury time may be added to the game and time will be stopped by way of timeout at the discretion of the referee.
+Time may also stop in the final 3 minutes if there is a Delay of Game infraction.
+Referees will whistle time at 3 mins and again at 1 min.
 A team can ask for time check at any given point in the game.
 A referee will wait 10 minutes if a team has 5 players or less however if the team has six players it must start the game. (if by the second half a Team still only has 6 players, the game will be forfeited and a $50 penalty will be assessed)

 The game cannot end on a defensive penalty.